In Conversation with Kati Kuvaja-Liimatainen

 To kick things off, could you tell us a little about yourself?

 I began as a customer service consultant in 2009 at Lindström, so it has been nearly a 13-year sprint.
-I live in central Finland, in the countryside, with my husband, three hunting dogs and our cat.
-The nearest office is Vaajakoski, but you can also find me in the Helsinki office from time to time.
+I live in central Finland, in the countryside, with my husband, three hunting dogs, and our cat.
+The nearest Lindström office is in Vaajakoski, but you can also find me in the Helsinki office from time to time.
 I am in charge of the centralised order for the cash team, which ensures that our customers receive correct invoices in a timely manner and pay them according to the agreement, in order to ensure uninterrupted incoming cash flow.

 How would you describe your path to Lindström and the journey so far?

 Looking back, when I started working for Lindström, I didn’t have the faintest idea that I would spend a decade (and counting!) working for the organisation.
 This naturally speaks volumes about what a great experience it has been to work here.
 I have had enough opportunities to take on roles and profiles in my areas of interest.
 Over the years, I shifted between many teams, but kept in touch with the wonderful co-workers I had a chance to get to know.
 I surely have not forgotten that I have had the best kind of managers there are: the kind who trusted me and enabled me to explore new possibilities and responsibilities.

 What is your favourite part of the job?

 The best part of being here is the great work environment and career opportunities.
 I learnt from the best managers at Lindström that mistakes need to be seen as a chance to learn and improve.
 Today as a team lead, I want to ensure that I offer the same safety to my team members, not by focusing on who made the mistake but on what should be done in the future to prevent the same mistakes from happening again.

 Tell us about a recent challenging experience or a learning challenge.